East Kildonan: History

 The name "Kildonan" originates from the Parish of Kildonan which was created in 1817.
 At the time, parishes formed both a land use system and a system of local government.
 The Parish of Kildonan formed part of the Red River Colony, and was named for the Strath of Kildonan on the Sutherland estate in Scotland where many of the settlers came from.

 The Municipality of Kildonan was established in 1876.
 From 1876 to 1914 the Rural Municipality of Kildonan included a large area on both sides of the Red River, just north of the original City of Winnipeg.
 The area remained primarily agricultural until the beginning of the 20th century.
 It was a centre for market gardening to serve the needs of nearby Winnipeg.
 In 1903 streetcar service was initiated in the area and this began the area's development as a residential suburb of Winnipeg.
 In 1906 the more heavily developed southern area of the municipality, known as Elmwood, joined with the City of Winnipeg.

 In 1914 Kildonan was divided in two: East and West Kildonan, with the Red River as the boundary.
 Subsequently, in 1925, the areas north of Oakland Avenue separated to form the Municipality of North Kildonan.
 East Kildonan developed rapidly after World War II, the population grew from 8,439 in 1941 to 30,150 in 1971.

 With a population of 20,000, the area was finally incorporated as the City of East Kildonan on 1 July 1957 (Dominion Day), making it the fourth city in the area—following Winnipeg, St. Boniface and St. James—and the sixth largest city in Manitoba.
 East Kildonan initially wanted its title to be the City of Kildonan, but Old, North, and West Kildonan all vehemently objected.

 East Kildonan saw a housing boom in the mid 1950s, leading to the development of roads, sewers, and schools.
 In 1959, the opening of the Disraeli Freeway further accelerated the growth of the area.

+Map showing the former boundaries of the City of East Kildonan.

 In 1972, East Kildonan, along with the old City of Winnipeg and eleven other municipalities in the Greater Winnipeg Area, amalgamated to form the City of Winnipeg.
 It was the only suburban municipality to be in favour of the "unicity" scheme.